 Top 10 Reversal Candlesticks

-No comments
+- No comments

 Top 10 Continuation Candlesticks

-No comments
+- No comments

-The information on this page is derived from my book, Encyclopedia of Candlestick Charts Once you click on a link, you will be taken to a page describing the candlestick.
+Once you click on a link, you will be taken to a page describing the candlestick.
 The glossary defines the terms used on the individual candlestick pages, but the black arrow on the figure shows which way price usually moves after the candlestick pattern ends.
-Shown are the top ten performing candlestick patterns, based on performance of those that act as continuations of the prevailing price trend in a bull market. -- Thomas Bulkowski |

 10 Performing Candlesticks

-No comments
+- No comments

-The information on this page is derived from my book, Encyclopedia of Candlestick Charts Once you click on a link, you will be taken to a page describing the candlestick.
+Once you click on a link, you will be taken to a page describing the candlestick.
 The glossary defines the terms used on the individual candlestick pages, but the black arrow on the figure shows which way price usually moves after the candlestick pattern ends.
-The top 10 performing candlesticks appear below, based on their overall performance rank in both bull and bear markets. -- Thomas Bulkowski |

 Monday 26 March 2018